| ||||||||||||

 Samuel Douglas

-Samuel Douglas was the son of John Douglas, a Galloway farmer, and his wife, Mary Heron.
+Samuel Douglas was the son of John Douglas, of Newron, a Galloway farmer, and his wife, Mary Heron.
 Like his brothers, William, James and George, he made his fortune in America.
 He also was a partner in the firm of Douglas & Shaw, merchants of No1 America Square, Minories, London.

 William and Samuel set up cotton mills in Carlingwark, which was subsequently developed as a 'planned' town, and re-named Castle Douglas.
 They also established cotton mills in Newton Stewart, which was re-named Newton Douglas, though this reverted to its original name in 1826, when the mills were sold.